Funded childcare places for 2 year olds.

-Your two year-old child may qualify for a free early years place if:
+Your two year-old child may qualify for a funded early years place if:

 - your home address is in Nottinghamshire, and